Do Faulty Water Heaters Affect Water Pressure?

 What are the Signs of Faulty Water Heaters?

-A faulty water heater exhibits several telltale signs that indicate potential issues within the system:
+A faulty water heater exhibits several telltale signs that indicate potential issues within the system.
+We've put together a list of the most common signs that you may have a faulty water heater:

 • Inconsistent hot water supply: This is a common sign, characterized by water temperature fluctuations during use.
 Unusual noises such as popping, hissing, or banging sounds can indicate sediment buildup within the tank, which can hinder heating efficiency.